QWERTY Pain

-For a while I've looked at buying some sort of fancy ergonomic keyboard from a manufacturer that doesn't realise how broken QWERTY is.
-Then via some iPhone app news mentioning it I came across the Colemak website.
-Colemak is a keyboard layout designed in 2006, partially computer-optimised.
-According to its model, more than halves typing effort versus QWERTY, about the same as Dvorak but with features that make it easier to learn:
+I was looking into buying a fancy ergonomic keyboard when I came across the Colemak website.
+Colemak is a keyboard layout designed in 2006, and partially computer-optimised.
+It claims to more halve the typing effort versus QWERTY, about the same as Dvorak layout but with features that make it easier to learn:

 - Home row keys (arstdhneio) put the 10 most frequent letters in English under your fingertips